-Cost reimbursements revenue and expenses associated with our North American Limited-Service Lodging segment properties totaled \$394 million in the first quarter of 2012, compared to \$369 million in the first quarter of
+Cost reimbursements revenue and expenses associated with our North American Limited-Service Lodging segment properties totaled \$825 million in the first half of 2012, compared to \$769 million in the first half of 2011.

 International Lodging includes Marriott Hotels & Resorts, JW Marriott, Renaissance Hotels, Autograph Hotels, Courtyard, AC Hotels by Marriott, Fairfield Inn & Suites, Residence Inn, and Marriott Executive Apartments located outside the United States and Canada.